stineje/CharLib/docs/yaml.md

     * CharLib currently supports ngspice and hspice simulators.
 Other spice simulators may be added in the future.
 * `work_dir`: The directory to use for intermediate simulation spice files and other characterization artifacts.
 If omitted, CharLib creates a `work` directory in the current folder.
 * `run_simulation`: A boolean which tells CharLib whether to run spice simulation or re-use existing results in the work directory.
 Defaults to True.
 * `multithreaded`: A boolean which tells CharLib whether to dispatch jobs to multiple threads for asynchronous execution.
+Defaults to True.
 * `results_dir`: The directory to use for exporting characterization results.
 If omitted, CharLib creates a `results` directory in the current folder.
 * `logic_thresholds`: A dictionary containing logic thresholds specified relative to `named_nodes.vdd`.
 May contain the following key-value pairs:
     * `low`: The maximum fraction supply voltage which registers as a logical zero.
 Defaults to 0.2 (20 percent of supply voltage).